mapproxy/mapproxy/doc/install_windows.rst

   easy_install MapProxy

-This might take some minutes.
+This might take a while.

 Since libproj4 is generally not available on a Windows system, you will also need to install the Python package ``pyproj``.